cortoproject/corto/README.md

 cxgen --package --lang c HelloWorld make -C HelloWorld
 ```
-Load and inspect a package with the shell:
+Load and inspect the empty package with the shell:
 ```
 cxsh ::HelloWorld
 ```